-Large emission reductions of $NO_x$ and sulfur dioxide (SO2) across the region in response to regional emission reduction requirements for power plants (i.e., $NO_x$ SIP Call, $NO_x$ Reasonably Available Control Technology (RACT), Cross State Air Pollution Rule (CSAPR), 2010 SO2 National Ambient Air Quality Standard (NAAQS), etc.) are likely principal drivers for these visibility improvements.
+Large emission reductions of NO_x and sulfur dioxide (SO2) across the region in response to regional emission reduction requirements for power plants (i.e., NO_x SIP Call, NO_x Reasonably Available Control Technology (RACT), Cross State Air Pollution Rule (CSAPR), 2010 SO2 National Ambient Air Quality Standard (NAAQS), etc.) is likely a principal driver for these visibility improvements.
 Reductions have occurred recently as the power sector continued to control or phase out coal plants across the eastern United States in response to competitive pressures from natural gas generation, overall reduced electricity demand, and more stringent requirements to reduce emissions of air toxics (i.e., 2011 Mercury and Air Toxics (MATS) rule).

-In addition to addressing emissions from power plants, states across the MANEVU region have enacted low sulfur content requirements for fuel oils, which cover home heating oil (distillate) and residual oils (#4 and #6).
+In addition to addressing emissions from power plants, states across the Northeast have enacted low sulfur content requirements for fuel oils, which cover home heating oil (distillate) and residual oils (#4 and #6).
 At the federal level, USEPA finalized the Tier 3 motor vehicle program in 2014 that includes lowering sulfur content in gasoline.
-While gasoline combustion is a minor source of SO2 emissions, the Tier 3 fuel requirements significantly reduced NOx emissions from the existing fleet of on-road gasoline vehicles by reducing sulfur poisoning of the catalyst in catalytic converters, thus improving control technology performance.
-This helped lead to lower nitrate levels, most notably during colder weather months when nitrates are more thermally stable.
-In warmer weather months, NOx promotes ground-level ozone formation, which in turn can enhance formation of visibility-limiting secondary organic aerosols (Carleton et al. 2010).
-Therefore, lower levels of NOx because of Tier 3 also likely improved visibility by reducing ozone formation that leads to carbonaceous PM.
-MANEVU anticipates further improvements from more recent light-, medium, and heavy-duty vehicle national emission standards finalized by USEPA in 2024 (USEPA 2024a, 2024b).
+While gasoline combustion is a minor source of SO2 emissions, the Tier 3 fuel requirements will significantly reduce NO_x emissions from the existing fleet of on-road gasoline vehicles by reducing sulfur poisoning of the catalyst in catalytic converters, thus improving control technology performance.
+This would lead to lower nitrate levels, most notably during colder weather months when nitrates are more thermally stable.
+In warmer weather months, NO_x promotes ground-level ozone formation, which in turn can enhance formation of visibility-limiting secondary organic aerosols (Carleton et al. 2010).
+Therefore, lower levels of NO_x because of Tier 3 can also improve visibility by reducing ozone formation that leads to carbonaceous PM.

-In summary, the visibility data examined using the 20 percent most impaired and 20 percent clearest days metrics in this report demonstrate that broad, regional efforts to reduce emissions of visibility-impairing pollutants have had a beneficial effect at the region's Class I areas.
+In summary, the visibility data examined using the 20 percent most impaired and 20 percent clearest days metrics in this report demonstrate that broad, regional efforts to reduce emissions of visibilityimpairing pollutants have had a beneficial effect at the region's Class I areas.
 IMPROVE data trends indicate that states continue to be on track keeping visibility levels significantly below the uniform rate of progress levels and some Class I areas have already achieved levels below the respective RPGs.
 However, further progress is needed at some Class I areas to achieve 2028 reasonable progress goals that have been established for the second regional haze implementation planning period.
 Further work is also needed to ensure that downward trends continue towards the RHR goal of natural visibility conditions by 2064.